-Some times files we have opened and changed may be read only.
-We can try to save but we will not succeeded.
+Some times files we have opened and changed may be read-only.
+We can try to save but we will not succeed.
 So we can provide

-:wq! command which used try to save and quit even if file is not saved.
+:wq! command which used to try to save and quit even if the file is not saved.

-Vim can open multiple file at the same time.
+Vim can open multiple files at the same time.
 One way to close these files is one by one.
 Another way is closing all files with the